Tib3rius/tib3rius.github.io/interview-questions.md

 <li>If chained with a misconfigured OAuth setup, it could be used to steal access tokens.</li>
 <li>If the redirect uses the Location response header, we may be able to perform CRLF injection.</li></ol></div></div>

+## 41. Describe two output encoding techniques and the context in which they should be used to mitigate Cross-site Scripting.

+<div class="answer"><button class="toggle">Show/Hide Answer</button><div class="hidden"><ol>
+<li>Encoding for HTML contexts involves converting the following characters into HTML entities: &mp; &lt; &gt; " '</li>
+<li>Encoding for HTML attribute contexts is the same, provided all attribute values are quoted correctly.
+If not, all non-alphanumeric characters should be converted to HTML entities.</li>
+<li>Encoding for JavaScript contexts involves converting all non-alphanumeric characters into the Unicode encoding format (e.g. \u0022).</li></ol></div></div>

+## 42. Describe three "403 Forbidden" bypass techniques.

+<div class="answer"><button class="toggle">Show/Hide Answer</button><div class="hidden"><ol>
+<li>Using different HTTP methods (e.g. POST instead of GET), or using "method override" headers / URL parameters (e.g. X-HTTP-Method) if a back-end server supports them.</li>
+<li>Using "Client Origin" HTTP headers (e.g. X-Forwarded-For) to forge our source IP address, bypassing IP-based blocklists.</li>
+<li>Manipulating the URL path using directory traversal, case modification, adding characters, or double-URL encoding.</li></ol></div></div>

+## 43. Describe some potential CAPTCHA weaknesses.

+<div class="answer"><button class="toggle">Show/Hide Answer</button><div class="hidden"><ol>
+<li>Replay attacks - using a previously confirmed correct answer.</li>
+<li>Improper input validation - removing or blanking CAPTCHA-related parameters.</li>
+<li>Leaked answers - the correct answer appears somewhere in the source code (I once found a CAPTCHA which worked by using CSS to distort text).</li>
+<li>Low entropy - if the set of possible answers is too small, a brute-force attack may work.</li>
+<li>Machine learning susceptible - with enough training data, a computer can solve the CAPTCHA.</li></ol></div></div>

+## 44. You find XSS in an application, however the customer informs you that users should be able to submit HTML code.
+What advice would you give them to remain secure?

+<div class="answer"><button class="toggle">Show/Hide Answer</button><div class="hidden">The easiest solution is likely to use an HTML sanitizer like DOMPurify with an allowlist of "safe" elements and attributes.<br /><br />Another option is to use a separate "sandbox" domain to host the HTML code, displaying it using an iframe.
+Any JavaScript code will run in the security context of the sandbox and will not be able to affect the main application.<br /><br />As an additional measure, a well-configured Content Security Policy can be used to instruct the browser to only run trusted JavaScript code.</div></div>

+## 45. What are some questions you would ask a customer during a web app pentest scoping call?

+<div class="answer"><button class="toggle">Show/Hide Answer</button><div class="hidden">Many questions would depend on a demo of the application, however here are a few general ones:<ol>
+<li>How much functionality does the app contain (e.g. no. of "pages")?</li>
+<li>How complex is the functionality (e.g. any learning curves, lengthy processes, etc.)?</li>
+<li>How many different roles are there / should be tested?</li>
+<li>Which environment is being tested (e.g. dev, staging, prod)?</li>
+<li>Do our accounts have access to test/dummy data?</li>
+<li>Are there any access restrictions (e.g. VPN, IP block)?</li>
+<li>Are there any custom protocols being used (e.g. proprietary encoding/encryption)?</li>
+<li>Is there any rate limiting, WAF/IPS in place?</li>
+<li>Are there any out of scope areas, or vulnerabilities which should not be tested (e.g. Denial of Service)?</li></ol></div></div>

 <script>$(".toggle").click(function() {$(this).parent().children("div").toggle("fast", function(){});});</script>